Clique number of tournaments: -bounded classes of tournaments

-For the first step, we distinguish between the two cases of the theorem's statement.
-For both cases, we set $\phi_s$ to be a dicolouring of $T_s$ using at most $2g(w-1)+2$ colours (such a dicolouring exists by definition of $S$).
+\begin{proofclaim} In order to do so, we distinguish between the two cases of the theorem's statement.
+First, for each $s \in S$, we set $\varphi_s$ to be a dicolouring of $D_s$ using at most $2g(w-1)+2$ colours (such a dicolouring exists by definition of $D_s$ when $s \in S$).
+These dicolourings will be used in both cases.